nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 Linux Reno
 ^^^^^^^^^^
-TCP Linux Reno is designed to provide users Linux like implementation of TCP New Reno.
-The current implementation of TCP New Reno in ns-3 follows RFC standards which increases cwnd more conservatively than Linux Reno.
+TCP Linux Reno (class :cpp:class:`TcpLinuxReno`) is designed to provide a Linux-like implementation of
+TCP NewReno.
+The implementation of class :cpp:class:`TcpNewReno1 in ns-3 follows RFC standards, and increases cwnd more conservatively than does Linux Reno.
 Linux Reno modifies slow start and congestion avoidance algorithms to increase cwnd based on the number of bytes being acknowledged by each arriving ACK, rather than by the number of ACKs that arrive.
+Another major difference in implementation is that Linux maintains the congestion window in units of segments, while the RFCs define the congestion window in units of bytes.

 In slow start phase, on each incoming ACK at the TCP sender side cwnd is increased by the number of previously unacknowledged bytes ACKed by the incoming acknowledgment.
-Whereas in default ns-3 New Reno, cwnd is increased one segment.
+In contrast, in ns-3 NewReno, cwnd is increased by one segment per acknowledgment.
+In standards terminology, this difference is referred to as Appropriate Byte Counting (RFC 3465); Linux follows Appropriate Byte Counting while ns-3 NewReno does not.

 .. math:: cwnd += segAcked * segmentSize
    :label: linuxrenoslowstart